-Since finishing her music university in 2001, Haruna Fukazawa has been an active member of the New York and Tokyo musical scene as a performer, composer, and a recording artist.
+Since finishing her music university, Haruna Fukazawa has been an active member of the New York and Tokyo musical scene as a performer, composer, and a recording artist.
 Her playing style is straightforward, sweet, and powerful, which makes Haruna a smart choice for musicians looking for a dominant and sophisticated flute-sound in their music.

-Haruna was born in Tokyo in April 1977 and began playing the piano at the age of four.
+Haruna was born in Tokyo and began playing the piano at the age of four.
 At twelve years old she began playing the flute.

 Haruna graduated from Mushashino Academia Musicae in March 2001 as a classical player.
 She played classical music for the next three years.
 In 2004 she attended a Oscar Peterson's show.
 She not only discovered jazz but also decided to focus her career on it.
 That year, she took jazz lessons from Hiroshi Ishida until 2009.
 She also began lessons in jazz improvisation and arranging from Shinpei Inoue in 2007.
 In September 2009, she went to New York and took private lessons from the jazz legend Frank Wess.
 She has been taking lesson from him every time she returns to United States.
 Mr. Wess became one of her main influences.